An LP-based, Strongly-Polynomial 2-Approximation Algorithm for Sparse Wasserstein Barycenters: Main Results

-Let us highlight the difference between the support for an exact barycenter and for this approximation using Figure \ref{fig:differentsupports}: The first two rows show four handwritten digits scanned into a $16 \times 16$ grid.
+The difference between the support for an exact barycenter and for an approximation in $S_\text{org}$ is highlighted in Figure \ref{fig:differentsupports}: the first two rows show four handwritten digits scanned into a $16 \times 16$ grid.
 (See \cite{lbh-98} for some information on this data set.)
 These are the measures $P_1,\dots,P_4$.
 The varying shades of grey indicate different masses at the support points of the grid (the darker, the larger the mass).
 The masses for each measure add up to $1$.
 The bottom row depicts an exact barycenter and a $2$-approximation in the original $16 \times 16$ grid (for all $\lambda_i=\frac{1}{4}$).
 The support grid for the exact barycenter is four times finer, a $(4\cdot 16-3)\times(4\cdot 16-3)=61\times 61$ grid.

-Note that we stated Algorithm \ref{algo:2approx} to compute an optimal vertex of the feasible region.
-This guarantees that the sparsity condition stated in Corollary \ref{sparsecor} is satisfied, so the returned measure is not only an approximate barycenter in $S_\text{org}$, but also {\em sparse}.
-However, there are examples where any corresponding optimal transport splits mass, in contrast to Proposition \ref{centroid}; we exhibit such an example in Section \ref{2-approx}.
+We formally denote the choice of $S_\text{org}$ in LP (\ref{baryLP}), as performed for Theorem \ref{thm:originalsupport}, as Algorithm \ref{algo:2approx}.
+Note that the algorithm is stated to compute an optimal {\em vertex} of the feasible region.
+(For a convenient wording, we will say that Algorithm \ref{algo:2approx} is used with a given different support $S_0$ as input when we require an optimal vertex, and not just any optimal solution, of LP (\ref{baryLP}).)
+The search for a vertex guarantees that the sparsity condition stated in Corollary \ref{sparsecor} is satisfied, so the returned measure is not only an approximate barycenter in $S_\text{org}$, but also {\em sparse}.
+However, it is possible that any corresponding optimal transport splits mass (which would not happen for an exact barycenter).
+Here is an example of this type.

-Summing up, the differences of Algorithm \ref{algo:2approx} and a solution of program (\ref{baryLP}) are the use of support $S_\text{org}$ and the search for an optimal vertex.
-For a convenient wording, we will say that Algorithm \ref{algo:2approx} is used with a given support $S_0$ as input when we require an optimal vertex, and not just any optimal solution, of program (\ref{baryLP}).
-We close our discussion of the algorithm by identifying its favorable running time.
+\begin{example} Consider the two measures $P_1, P_2$ depicted at the top of Figure \ref{fig:masssplit}.
+The different radii of the filled circles represent the different masses on the support points.
+Let $\lambda_1=\lambda_2=\frac{1}{2}$

+Measure $\bar P_\text{org}\in \mathcal{P}_{\text{org}}^2(\R^d)$ (second row, left) is an optimal barycenter approximation in $S_{\text{org}}$.
+It consists of only two support points, while $P_1$ and $P_2$ have three support points.
+Thus, there exists a support point of $\bar P_\text{org}$ that splits mass in any transport, including the unique optimal one (second row, right): the top support point of $\bar P_\text{org}$ transports its mass $\frac{1}{2}$ in two parts $\frac{1}{4}$ to two support points of $P_1$; the same happens in the bottom part with respect to $P_2$.
+Such a split of mass does not happen for an exact barycenter (third row). $\square$